Standard Price for the Short 2 Day Inca Trail (US$400 – US$700) *

-The short 2 day Inca Trail trek is acually the last one third of the Classic 4 Day Inca Trail.
+The short 2 day Inca Trail trek is actually the last one third of the Classic 4 Day Inca Trail.
 On this trail you still can see many important highlights from the Classic Inca Trail such as WIÑAY WAYNA, the magnificent SUNGATE, and of course the great CITADEL OF MACHU PICCHU.
-It is more economical, costing just little less than its more popular counterpart the 4 Day Inca Trail and it includes one nights hotel stay.
-The prices normally range between $500 and $600.
-If you want something more upscale the price range gets a little steeper starting at around $900.
+You can also enjoy a few added extras like the archeological site of Chachabamba and a serene waterfall just below the ruins of Wiñay Wayna.
+It is more economical, costing less than its more popular counterpart, the 4 Day Inca Trail.
+Also included is one night hotel stay instead of camping.
+The prices normally range between $400 and $700.
+If you want something more upscale the price range gets a little steeper starting at around $700 and can even higher depending on your needs.

 Short Inca Trail Price Service typically includes:

-- A maximum group size of 10 people (Depending on the operator you choose)
+- A maximum group size of around 10 people (Depending on the operator you choose)

-- Transportation to Ollantaytambo to the Expedition Train,
+- Transportation to the train station in Ollantaytambo

-- Expedition Train ride to KM 104 to the start of the trek
+- Expedition Train ride to KM 104, the start of the trek

 - Entrance fees for the Inca Trail and Machu Picchu,